Henry Benedict Stuart: French Revolution and later life

 At the time of the French Revolution, he lost his French Royal benefices and sacrificed many other resources to assist Pope Pius VI.
-This, in addition to the seizure of his Frascati property by the French, caused him to descend into poverty.
+This, in addition to the seizure of his Frascati property by the French, caused him to descend into poverty, which resulted in the sale of the Stuart Sapphire.
 The British Minister in Venice arranged for Henry to receive an annuity of £4,000 from George III of Great Britain.
-Although the British government represented this as an act of charity, Henry and the Jacobites considered it to be a first installment on the money which was legally owed to him.
+Although the British government represented this as an act of charity, Henry and the Jacobites considered it to be a first instalment on the money which was legally owed to him.
 (For many years the British government had promised to return the English dowry of his grandmother, Mary of Modena, but never did so.)

 The Vatican had recognised James Francis Edward Stuart as James III and VIII as the King of Great Britain and Ireland.
-After his death in 1766 the Vatican did not recognise his son (Henry's brother) Charles, who had converted to Anglicanism in 1750.
+After his death in 1766, the Vatican did not recognise his son (Henry's brother) Charles, who had converted to Anglicanism in 1750.
 The Vatican had not, however, overtly recognised the Hanoverian monarchs.
 However, in November 1792 the Vatican first referred to George III as the King of Great Britain and Ireland instead of the Elector of Hanover.
-This resulted in a protest by Henry who suggested the insult would result in him not visiting Rome again.
+This resulted in a protest by Henry, who suggested the insult would result in him not visiting Rome again.

 Despite their general anti-clericalism and hostility to the Bourbon monarchy, the French Directory suggested to the United Irishmen in 1798 to elevate Henry as King of the Irish (Henry IX).
-This was in the course of General Humbert landing a force in County Mayo for the Irish Rebellion of 1798, and trying to rally the Catholic population: a significant number of Irish priests supported the Rising, even though Humbert's army had been veterans of the anti-clerical campaign in Italy.
+This was in the course of General Jean Joseph Amable Humbert landing a force in County Mayo for the Irish Rebellion of 1798, and trying to rally the Catholic population: a significant number of Irish priests supported the Rising, even though Humbert's army had been veterans of the anti-clerical campaign in Italy.
 The French hoped Henry could lead a French client state in Ireland; however, Wolfe Tone, the Protestant republican leader, vetoed the scheme.

 Henry returned to Frascati in 1803.
 In September of that year he became the Dean of the College of Cardinals and hence Cardinal Bishop of Ostia and Velletri, though he still lived in the episcopal palace at Frascati.
-He died there on 13 July 1807, aged 82.
+He died there on 13 July 1807, aged 82, after 60 years as a cardinal.

-Personal relationships
+Personal life

-Some modern historians have explored whether Henry was homosexual.
+Some modern historians have speculated whether Henry was homosexual.
 Contemporary accounts include the writings of Hester Lynch Thrale (1741–1821), and the diplomat and writer Giuseppe Gorani (1740–1819).
 Gorani admitted to having gathered evidence insufficient to confirm his suspicions either way, but drew attention to the number of handsome clerics that were to be found in Henry's palace.
 The historian Andrew Lang alluded to James's comment that his younger son would never marry although many marriages had been planned for him.